infinite-industries/new_mvp/README.md

 # new_mvp
 lol. propagating yet another version of the art consumption experience

 Will change the name of the repo later after everything is done and stabalized.

+#TODO:
++validation
++body fonts
++layout for iPhone